HackedRico/HackedRico/README.md

 # 👾 HackedRico

-### 🌌 Overview
-* Computer Science Major with a Cybersecurity Minor at the University of Maryland 🐢
+🐢 Computer Science Major with a Cybersecurity Minor at the University of Maryland

-* Passionate about Cybersecurity and dedicated to making it a lifelong pursuit 🔒
+🔒 Passionate about Cybersecurity and dedicated to making it a lifelong pursuit

 <p>
   My hands-on experience spans adversary emulation, infrastructure automation, and AWS Cloud, equipping me with the skills to tackle modern security challenges.
   Eager to delve into various aspects of cybersecurity, I aspire to contribute to a safer digital world by exploring and innovating in this dynamic field.
 </p>

+&nbsp;

+### 👨🏽‍💻 Languages and Technologies
 ---

-### 👨🏽‍💻 Languages and Technologies

 <img align="left" alt="AWS" width="30px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/amazonwebservices/amazonwebservices-original-wordmark.svg" />
 <img align="left" alt="Ansible" width="30px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/ansible/ansible-original.svg" />